AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 ## Elements

-This section briefly explains how to add and configure the elements that are shown on the [timeline](Timeline) of the Project chart.
-To learn more, see the [Elements](Elements) section.
+This section lists the available types of elements that are shown on the [timeline](Timeline) of the Project chart and explains how to use data fields to set them.
+To learn how to configure elements, see the [Elements](Elements) section.

 The main element of the Project chart is the [task](#tasks_\(actual\)).
 Other elements, such as [baselines](#baselines_\(planned\)), [progress bars](#progress_bars), [connectors](#connectors), and [markers](Elements/Markers), are set by adding special data fields to tasks.